kane9530/scRNAseqTemplateR/README.md

 ## Deliverables

+Within the package, all output files are located in the`/results` and `/vignettes` directories.
+Output files can be classified into 2 categories:

+### Quick summaries

+1. A summary of the overall results can be found in `results/summary.pdf`.
+This consolidates the critical quality control assessments and downstream analyses into  quick, bite-sized, jargon-free reading.

-1. A summary of the methods employed can be found in `results/methods.pdf`.
+2. A description the methods employed can be found in `results/methods.pdf`.
 This is suitable for a direct copy-paste to the `Methods` section of a publication.

+### Detailed results and report

-2. Results files (e.g. `.csv`) and plots (`.png`) can be located in the `results/` folder.
+1. Results files (e.g. `.csv`) and plots (`.png`) can be located in the `results/` folder.

-3. A report of the analysis steps taken can be found in static `.pdf` or interactive `.html` formats in `vignettes/`.
+2. A report of the analysis steps taken can be found in static `.pdf` or interactive `.html` formats in `vignettes/`.

 ## Directories